Documentation

 • :first-child and :last-child

-• :nth-child(even), :nth-child(odd), and :nth-child(2n) (or any other step like 4n, 5n, etc)
+• :nth-child(even), :nth-child(odd), and :nth-child(2n) (or any other step like 4n, 5n, and so on.)

-• All pseudo-elements, such as ::before, ::after and ::placeholder
+• All pseudo-elements, such as ::before, ::after, and ::placeholder

 • Space combinator (e.g. .foo .bar)